Get travel and medical insurance

 - Whilst exercising, a distance of two metres must be maintained between people;

-- Many retail and trade activities are now permitted, although there are still some restrictions on opening hours and Personal Protective Equipment (e.g. facemasks and gloves) must be worn by staff and customers and social distancing rules must be followed.
+- Most retail and trade activities are now permitted (including cafés, bars, pubs, restaurants, ice-cream shops, patisseries and other catering services) although there are still some restrictions on opening hours and Personal Protective Equipment (e.g. facemasks and gloves) must be worn by staff and customers and social distancing rules must be followed.
+However, nightclubs are closed and dancing at other venues (indoor or outdoor) is prohibited.

 In addition to the above, public transport within regions is now operating in line with the guidelines issued by that region.
 National government authorities may restrict public transport between regions but a minimum essential service is still guaranteed.